 January 24, 2018

-Perhaps you’ve always enjoyed 20/20 vision and lately you’re experiencing blurry vision.
+Perhaps you’ve always enjoyed 20/20 vision and lately, you’re experiencing blurry vision.
 If you are 40 and older, you may have presbyopia, a normal age-related loss of near focusing ability.
 Most people notice the side effects of presbyopia after age 40, when they have difficulty seeing small print clearly, such as text messages, books, or digital type.
 A common sign of presbyopia is the need to hold books at least 14 inches from one’s face.
 This type of vision impairment can even affect individuals who are nearsighted.
 When regular glasses are worn to correct distance vision, a person’s near vision appears blurry.
 Difficulty reading small print up close is just one potential sign of a vision problem.
-Here are 10 other signs you may need corrective eyewear.
+Here are 10 signs of weak eyesight that may indicate that you need corrective eyewear.

 Squinting reduces extra light entering the eye, thereby decreasing the size of the blurred image.
 It can be a temporary fix to compensate for out-of-focus objects, but can also be a sign of poor vision.
 Squinting excessively could be a sign of hyperopia (farsightedness) or myopia (nearsightedness).
 If you notice this behavior in your children or grandchildren, this may indicate the presence of amblyopia (lazy eye).

 Inadequate sleep, flu, cold, or allergies can cause this temporarily, however, if it is persistent, you should see an eye doctor.
 If your eyes are fatigued from regular activities like watching TV or reading, it could signal the presence of vision changes, an eye infection, or an undiagnosed health condition (e.g. diabetes).